woutf/StepBlocks/next_steps.md

 3.  **End-to-End Manual Testing:**
     * **Scenario 1 (Online):** Walk with both devices connected and verify near-instant UI updates on the phone.
     * **Scenario 2 (Offline):** Turn off Bluetooth on the phone, walk several hundred steps with the watch, then reconnect and verify that the phone UI updates correctly and a batch sync occurs.
     * **Scenario 3 (Priority):** Ensure both Fitbit and StepBlocks have written data.
-Verify that by changing the priority in Health Connect settings, the total steps reported by a third-party reader app changes accordingly.
+Verify that by changing the priority in Health Connect settings, the a third-party reader app changes accordingly.